 - 1 cup fresh fruit salad

 Some fruit is more energy-dense (meaning, higher in calories) and easier to overeat than others.
 They're still nutritious, but you'll want to track them.
 For example:

 - Coconut: 1/4 cup

-Most vegetables are ZeroPoint foods—they’re a great way to bulk out your meals and help you feel fuller, longer.
+Many vegetables are on your ZeroPoint food list—they’re a great way to bulk out your meals and help you feel fuller, longer.
 The USDA recommends 1 to 3 servings a day.
 A serving is about:

 - Cooked non-starchy vegetables like broccoli, spinach, or carrots: 1 cup

 - Potatoes or other starchy vegetables, like corn: 1 medium (or 1 cup mashed)

 What about vegetables that have Points values?

 You'll want to take that into consideration when it comes to tracking.
 Unsure if a veggie has a Points value?
 Check the WW app or WW.ca